Dust Mite Mattress Protectors vs Regular Mattress Protectors

 • What they do: These covers offer the strongest protection against spills and accidents, making them ideal for households with kids or pets.

-• Considerations: While effective, waterproof protectors may be less breathable, so they're best suited for those prioritizing protection over breathability.
+• Considerations: While effective, waterproof protectors may be less breathable, so they're best suited for those prioritising protection over breathability.

 Water-Resistant Protectors